How to Help

 - Visit our wonderful friends and organizations that help support marine mammals around the globe by visiting our “Links” page.

-- Visit and support the Orca Network and SaveLolita.com to learn more about Lolita and a comprehensive plan to retire her to a sea pen.
+- Visit and support our friends at Orca Network and SaveLolita.com to learn more about the lone orca Lolita at Miami Seaquarium and the comprehensive plan to retire her to a sea pen.

 Help us help Marine Mammals:

-Campaign: Lolita- 40 Years in Captivity in Miami
+Campaign: Lolita- over 40 Years in Captivity in Miami

 For more than 40 years Lolita has been “entertaining” guests at the Miami Seaquarium in a pool that is illegal by current standards of the Animal Welfare Act.
 Help us return her home to her family in the Pacific Northwest!

-Morgan, a young female killer whale, captured in the Wadden Sea, off the north coast of the Netherlands in June, 2010 is being detained at Harderwijk Dolfinarium despite a comprehensive plan to return her to the wild.
+Morgan is a young female killer whale, captured in the Wadden Sea, off the north coast of the Netherlands in June, 2010.
+After being detained at Harderwijk Dolfinarium she was shipped off to Loro Parque in the Canary Islands to become part of SeaWorld’s orca collection, despite a comprehensive plan to return her to the wild.
 Help us make sure she does not live a life in captivity!

 Campaign: Marine Mammal Inventory Report Deficiencies